-- 75. The Independent Objector also relies on a recent resolution adopted by the Sixty-sixth World Health Assembly on "eHealth standardization and interoperability" which, the Independent Objector submits, it in effect confirms and supports his concerns raised in relation to the applied-for and other health-related gTLDs.
+73. Recently, the Sixty-sixth World Health Assembly adopted a Resolution on "eHealth standardization and interoperability" through which, the Independent Objector submits, it in effect shows to understand, confirm and support his concerns raised in relation to the applied-for and other health-related gTLDs.
 In this Resolution, the World Health Assembly emphasizes that health-related global top-level domain names should be operated in a way that protects public health.
-In the view of the Independent Objector, this Resolution demonstrates the value of the alternative remedy sought by the Independent Objector. - 76.
-The Independent Objector submits that the Applicant reacted positively to the alternative remedy requested by the Independent Objector in his Objection.
+In the view of the Independent Objector, this Resolution demonstrates the value of the alternative remedy sought by the Independent Objector.